mohanmca/MohanLearningGround/src/main/md/Mind/motivational_quotes_videos.md

 * Fail fast, learn fast and improve fast
 *

+# Grow up
+* “It is only because of problems that we grow mentally and spiritually. ”

+# Differences
+* “Share our similarities, celebrate our differences.”

 # Motivational videos
 * [Why it Pays to Be Hungry | Les Brown | Goalcast](https://youtu.be/xFr0FKnaLDk)